onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Worldview
 ██████████████████████████████████████████████████████████████████

+> "Why is there something rather than nothing?" - [Gottfried Wilhelm Leibniz](https://www.goodreads.com/quotes/7582418-why-is-there-something-rather-than-nothing)

+> "If we have never been amazed by the very fact that we exist, we are squandering the greatest fact of all." - [Will Durant](https://www.azquotes.com/quote/824182)

+> "The most incomprehensible thing about the universe is that it is comprehensible." - [Albert Einstein](https://www.goodreads.com/quotes/9765974-the-most-incomprehensible-thing-about-the-universe-is-that-it)

 How do we most optimally crowdsource the best possible worldview?

+> "There is a certain sense in which I would say the universe has a purpose.
+It's not there just somehow by chance.
+Some people take the view that the universe is simply there and it runs along-it's a bit as though it just sort of computes, and we happen by accident to find ourselves in this thing.
+I don't think that's a very fruitful or helpful way of looking at the universe, I think that there is something much deeper about it, about its existence, which we have very little inkling of at the moment." - [Roger Penrose](https://www.azquotes.com/quote/927312)

 > "The earth has grown a nervous system, and it's us." - [Daniel Dennett](https://www.azquotes.com/quote/630909)